mehrashiv/vitepress/vitepress/integrationradius.md

 In this section we will focus on Integration with an external RADIUS server There are two methods of integration
-1. Server Initiated
+1. Server Initiated flow
-2. Nile Initiated
+2. Nile Initiated flow

 ### Server Initiated
-In this mode, the admin will just configure the RADIUS server as they do for 802.1x.
+In this mode, the admin will just configure the RADIUS server in Nile Portal as they do for 802.1x.
 No additional configuration is required.
 When a guest connects to a SSID that is mapped to the RADIUS server, following is the flow:
 1. Guests will get an IP address (assuming, the user is connecting for the very first time)
 2. In the background, Nile will do a MAC Auth with the external radius server
-3. RADIUS server
+3. Since the RADIUS server is not aware of this MAC address (first time connection), it will send a MAC-Auth success with the Nile VSA **redirec-url**.
+Nile dictionary import in the RADIUS server is required.
+4. Nile will leverage the attribute to re-direct the guest user to the portal page.
+The device will authenticate with RADIUS server via the portal and Nile is transparent to it
+5. The RADIUS server will then notify Nile with a Success or Reject based on which the user will be allowed or denied access to the network

+### Controller Initiated flow
+In this mode, the admin will configure the RADIUS server in Nile portal but add a guest portal URL.
+When a guest connects to a SSID that is mapped to the RADIUS server, following is the flow:
+1. Guests will get an IP address (assuming, the user is connecting for the very first time)
+2. Since Nile has the